What's New

 Each time The IUCN Red List is updated, the Spatial Data Download page (in the Resources and Publications section) is also updated to provide all the current map data for various groups of species (including polygon spatial data and point data, where available).

-In March 2024, the Guidelines for Using the IUCN Red List Categories and Criteria were updated to version 16.
-To download the current version of the guidelines, click here.
+The Portuguese version of the Guidelines for using the IUCN Red List Categories and Criteria is now updated to version 16.
+In March 2025, this updated document was made available here.